adolgert/test-scientific-code/docs/basic.md

 The first job of a software developer is to estimate risk.<sup>1</sup>
-We test parts of the code for their highest risks, and we test the riskiest parts of the code the most.
+We use risk to determine what to test and what not to test, so that code can be safe without having brittle testing.

-For most code, assessment of risk is about what happens when you hand code to the user.
-That may be the case for your code.
+For most applications, assessment of risk is about what happens when you hand an application to the user.
-A unique feature of mathematical code is that the user is the developer, which shifts the highest risks to those that make the answer wrong.
+A unique feature of mathematical code is that the user is often the developer, which shifts the highest risks to those that make the answer wrong.

 Jorgensen's *Software Testing: A Craftsman's Approach* distinguishes faults from failures.
 A fault is the characters that were typed incorrectly.
 A failure is observation that something went wrong.
-The worst problem is when an error in the code isn't visible.
+The worst problem for mathematical code is when an error in the code isn't visible.
 The worst problem is faults that aren't failures.

 This document covers two different kinds of failure-free faults.